perlwasm/talk-perlcic-2020/index.md

 ```

 Note:
-Given a very simple C program that prints a greeting and the command-line arguments passed to it
+Lets use this very simple C program that prints a greeting and the command-line arguments that are passed to it.

 ---